-- 1. Develop and/or improve public facilities and services, including but not limited to transportation, water, sanitary sewer, stormwater management, where appropriate in the downtown area and in the south end of town from the vicinity of Ingersoll or Hall on the north to Coalbank Slough.
-This project also includes funds for the selective undergrounding of utility services in the downtown and south Coos Bay expansion areas. - 2.
-Underground utilities on Highway 101 from Market to Curtis. - 3.
+- 2. Underground utilities on Highway 101 from Market to Curtis. - 3.
 Open First Street to connect with Highway 101, including signalization. - 4.
 Develop and or maintain existing streets as recommended by Bay Area transportation study and overlay plan. - 5.
 Rebuild Front Street from Market Avenue to Hemlock Avenue. - 6.
-Development and construction of a bicycle path along that portion of US Highway 101 which is located in the northerly area of the Downtown Urban Renewal District near the intersection of Bayshore Drive and Broadway.8 - 7.
+Development and construction of a bicycle path along that portion of US Highway 101 which is located in the northerly area of the Downtown Urban Renewal District near the intersection of Bayshore Drive and Broadway. - 7.
 Assist in expansion of sanitary sewer treatment facilities related to serving the Urban Renewal District

-8 Urban Renewal Agency Resolution 98-6, August, 20th, 1998
+&lt;sup>16 Urban Renewal Agency Resolution No. 98-6, August, 20, 1998